 I believe the answer to "What is happiness?" is anticlimactic.
 You probably won’t like it.
 You'll want to close this link and read a dozen more articles.
 But I think you won’t find in them the answer you’re looking for.

-If I gathered all the people in the world and put the happy people in one room and the unhappy people in another room and then interviewed all of them, I would come up with one factor common with all happy people.
-I believe what they'd tell me would be:
+If I gathered all the people in the world and put the happy people in one room and interviewed them, I believe I would come up with one factor common with all of them.
+I believe they'd tell me:

 They decided to be happy.